legal resources necessary to hold negligent facilities accountable.

-Information On South Carolina Nursing Home Abuse & Neglect Lawsuit Case Values
+South Carolina Nursing Home Lawsuit Settlements (Case Valuations)

 Nursing home abuse and neglect is a tragic, but unfortunately common, occurrence in the U.S. According to the National Center on Elder Abuse, as many as 5,000,000 elderly people experience some type of abuse each year.
 When abuse or neglect happens in a facility entrusted with the care of a loved one, it is a heartbreaking breach of trust.